FlorianLudwig/pdk8s/README.md

 $ pdk8s synth
 ```

-You will find your generated shart under `dist`:
+You will find your generated chart under `dist`:

 <pre>
 ├── chart.py